HesamKorki/Computer-Visiom-Rudimentary/Session 3/README.md

 Now we know how to get histogram of a pictute in python and plot it.
 Plus, we received some information about videos and working with them in python.
 Hence, it is the time to assess our knowledge.

-*_DO NOT just read the train part and pass.
-Try these codes on your own platform and feel the results _*
+**DO NOT just read the train part and pass.
+Try these codes on your own platform and feel the results. **
 ## **TASKs**
 We expect you to perform these tasks on your own.
 However, there are python files attached which contains the answers.